mantidproject/mantid/docs/source/release/v6.8.0/indirect_geometry.rst

 Bugfixes
 ############
-- Abins now delegates parsing of CASTEP .phonon files to the Euphonic library.
+- :ref:`Abins <algm-Abins>` now delegates parsing of CASTEP .phonon files to the Euphonic library.
   This gives more robust handling of data files containing Gamma-points with LO-TO splitting; the legacy parser skips past other q-points to find these points, leading to an unpredictable loss of information.
 Whereas the previous parser favours